 Glendalough, County Wicklow, Ireland

 Glendalough, Ireland’s “Valley of Two Lakes,” rests in a glacial valley in the heart of the Wicklow Mountains.
 This “city of seven churches” is similar to Skellig Michael in that it was founded in the sixth century as a monastic settlement by hermits whose love of isolation may have been matched only by a love of amazing scenery.
 Visitors can explore one of the best-preserved examples of a round tower, medieval churches, decorated stone crosses and a cathedral.
-The area is also renowned for hiking and hill walking opportunities, including the chance to walk in the footsteps of St. Kevin by following St. Kevin’s Way, a 30km (18.6 miles) Pilgrim Path through the heather-covered Wicklow hills.
+The area is also renowned for hiking and hill walking opportunities, including the chance to walk in the footsteps of St. Kevin by following St. Kevin’s Way, an 18.6-mile Pilgrim Path through the heather-covered Wicklow hills.

 Brittas Bay is one of the most beautiful beaches on Ireland’s east coast with more than three miles of white sand dunes and magnificent stretches of clean, powdery sands sitting at the edge of calm waters that are ideal for swimming.
 Brittas Bay has been the recipient of a European Blue Flag for a number of years, the international symbol for the highest quality beach areas in Europe.
 The dunes are also home to a unique and valuable mosaic of habitats with rich invertebrate, plant and bird populations.
 Red foxes, badgers and rabbits burrow in the sands, Chiffchaff warblers and Whitethroats nest among dense thickets of Sea Buckthorn, and even brilliant pink Pyramidal Orchids can be spotted growing in the dunes.